Eidenz/Discord-VC-LLM/README.md

 ## Commands
 - `>join`: Command for the bot to join the voice channel you are currently in.
 The bot will listen to voice input, transcribe it, send it to the LLM if you used a trigger word, and respond with a spoken answer using TTS.
 - `>join free`: Similar to `>join`, but will respond to everything without using trigger words.
 Best for solo usage.
+- `>join silent`: Similar to `>join`, but no confirmation sound will play when trigger is detected/llm responded.
+- `>play [song name or URL]`: Play a song from YouTube using either its name (search via API) or direct URL.
+Please note that the search function requires a valid API key.
+- `>reset`: Reset the LLM chat history.
+- `>help`: Display the list of available commands.

 ## Features
 - **Real-time Voice Recognition**: Transcribes user speech in real-time.